Final Days of Planet Earth (2005)

 Horrible and all, yes, but that one dead chick is pretty hot.

 So they get out through the manhole and hide under a tree and talk it out.
 Segway-Guy is a smart one and says it's an alien invasion.
 Bosnian-Girl prays they were aliens because it would blow if humans were doing that.
 Marianne just "Wants to hear something pleasant".
 Old-Guy was in Korea and someone stupidly asks him, "Was it as bad as we just saw?"
 As they have figured out by now that the police force is "in on it", they know they can't call them for help.
 As finding a car and driving like hell for Nevada doesn't occur to them, they decide instead to schlep back to Old-Guy's homeless shelter and hide out.
-[Editor Pam: The whole police force is in on it?
+Wait, the whole police force is in on it?
 Not to mention a large segment of the city employees?
 And not one, NOT ONE, of these people can resist dropping hints about this enormous secret he knows?
 Or absent-mindedly lets something slip out?
 Amazing.
 And just how did this underground complex get built without anybody knowing about it?
-Didn't any of the workers wonder what was going on and gossip to friends or family members?]
+Didn't any of the workers wonder what was going on and gossip to friends or family members?

 Nice of them to line up like that.